VikashDz/GCP-Web-Project/README.md

 5. **Docker Containerization:**
    - The application is containerized using Docker, allowing for consistent deployment across different environments.

-6. **Kubernetes Orchestration:**
-   - Kubernetes manages the deployment, scaling, and operation of Docker containers, ensuring optimal performance and resource utilization.

 ### Technology Stack

 - **Frontend:**